data-burst/ubuntu_awesome_packages_installation/README.md

 ## Contributions 🤝

 Open to suggestions and improvements!
 If there's a tool or utility you'd like to see added, or any other enhancements, feel free to contribute.
+Please take a look at our [CONTIRIBUTION.md](https://github.com/data-burst/ubuntu_awesome_packages_installation/blob/master/CONTRIBUTING.md) file for more information on how to get started.
+We look forward to collaborating with you!

 ## License

 Licensed under the MIT License.
 Check [LICENSE.md](LICENSE.md) for more details.